fpetrola/dragome/t2/two-minutres-tutorial.md

 componentBuilder.bindTemplate("add-button").as(VisualButton.class).onClick(() -> persons.add(new Person())).build();
 ```

 Note that mainTemplate is provided as member of DragomeVisualActivity which contains the body of current HTML.
+For more info: [Template Engine](template-engine.md)
 Then we repeat each element of persons list using "row" template, and creating one component for each property using binding capabilities.

 ``` Java